 Her Huntington Beach, Calif., company, Team Petroleum, now monitors fuel consumption, pricing, and leaks by computer, then arranges with suppliers to refuel customers.
 As a result, the company ranks No. 315 on the Working Woman list.

 “I’m sure all the male-dominated petroleum companies will figure it out eventually, but by then, we’ll be on to the next thing,” she laughed, adding that women, “think out of the box a little bit.”

 One of her customers says that seeing such expertise in a woman still surprises many men.
 Larry Kuyper, who handles purchasing for Disney operations, said when Irvin “starts talking about passive and impassive tank monitors, these guys figure out pretty quickly she knows more than they ever knew.”

 Working Woman ranks the companies on its list by revenue.
 Companies qualify if women are the largest individual shareholders, holding at least 5 percent of the stock in a public company and 10 percent in private firms.

 Many, including Allocca and Irvin, were inspired to go into business for themselves because they sought greater flexibility in their lives.
 Others hit glass ceilings in Corporate America.

-“This is a chance for her to dream her dreams, fulfill them and keep control of her destiny,” said Judy George, chief executive officer and founder of Domain, a Norwood, Mass., furniture company that ranked No.220 on the Working Woman list.
+“This is a chance for her to dream her dreams, fulfill them and keep control of her destiny,” said Judy George, chief executive officer and founder of Domain.
+This Norwood, Mass., furniture company ranked No.220 on the Working Woman list.

-“I know, I was president of a company.
+“I know.
+As former president of a company.
 I was making a fortune…But I had my own dream,” she said.